Lasek25/football_stats_app_front/README.md

 ## General Informations
 This repo contains frontend of Football Stats App.
 It is a server-side rendering (SSR) web application which help users to get data about matches results, the football schedule, as well as statistics of the best football teams.
 Read more about the application in two others repo of this project ([scrapers](https://github.com/Lasek25/football_stats_app_scrapers) and [backend](https://github.com/Lasek25/football_stats_app)).
-Feel free to test Football Stats App here: [https://footballstatsapplication.herokuapp.com](https://footballstatsapplication.herokuapp.com)
+Feel free to test Football Stats App here (sometimes first loading may take a few seconds): [https://footballstatsapplication.herokuapp.com](https://footballstatsapplication.herokuapp.com)

 ## Tech Stack
 * [Nuxt.js](https://nuxtjs.org/) - Vue.js framework (version: 2.14.6)